 Hours: 8-9 lecture, 16-18 lab, 8-9 lab by arrangement

-This course is the study and performance of orchestral repertoire.
-It is open to those who play an orchestral instrument.
+The study and performance of orchestral repertoire.

 A wide variety of musical literature is covered.
 Public performances and/or field trips are required.
 Repeatable 3 times.
+This is an Open Entry/Open Exit course.